 1. PSC 5V12 Graduate Internship, involving a written report on at least three months of full-time supervised employment with a public service agency.
-To earn credit for an internship, the student's supervisor must send a letter of evaluation about his/her work to the department's Director of Graduate Studies.
-In addition, the student must write a report of approximately 20 pages in length (to be evaluated by the Director of Graduate Studies), which details the internship and evaluating their experiences in relationship to his/her degree;
+To earn credit for an internship, the student's supervisor must send a letter of evaluation about his/her work to the department's Graduate Program Director.
+In addition, the student must write a report of approximately 20 pages in length (to be evaluated by the Graduate Program Director), which details the internship and evaluating their experiences in relationship to his/her degree;

 2. PSC 5395 Professional Paper and one additional 5000 graduate level elective; or